Seppli11/ZHAW-Summary/summaries/23HS/CSC 417 - Theory of Programming Languages/2_Properties of Programming Languages.md

 3. Having a literal representation (`0.5`)
 4. create a new value dynamically

 Not all types in every language pass all of this questions.
 In a lot of language, functions don't pass all of the questions.
+A value which passes those questions, is called a first-class value/type.